aaronpowell/aaronpowell.github.io/src/documents/posts/2010-05-30-writing-presenters-with-fsharp.md

---- cson
+---
   title: "Writing Presenters with F#"
   metaTitle: "Writing Presenters with F#"
   description: "This may not be the best idea, but hey, why not, let's writing Presenters with F#!"
   revised: "2010-05-30"
   date: "2010-05-30"
-tags: ["webformsmvp","f#","fsharp"]
+  tags:
+    - "webformsmvp"
+    - "f#"
+    - "fsharp"
   migrated: "true"
-urls: ["/writing-presenters-with-fsharp"]
+  urls:
+    - "/writing-presenters-with-fsharp"
-summary: """
+  summary: ""

-"""
 ---
 *Disclaimer: I'm not an F# developer, I'm really only just learning and having a bit of a play around.*